James Johnson

 Pushing a sled has pushed me as a person.

 I have grown deeper and achieved higher than I ever thought possible because of this sport!
-Along the way I have had the incredible honour of motivating and leading others to reach their goals –impacting their lives and the greater community.
+Along the way, I’ve had the incredible honour of inspiring and leading others to chase their own goals—impacting lives and strengthening the community around me.

 For me, that’s true gold

 Maybe that sounds cliché.
-But scribbled on the 5th page of my grade 8 journal (the first of what now is a 20+ volume series of thoughts, prayers, musings and doodles captured in pen and ink) is a giddy prayer about my audacious dream to one day compete at the prestigious Olympic Games.
+But scribbled on the fifth page of my grade 8 journal (the first of what now is a 20+ volume series of thoughts, prayers, musings and doodles) is a giddy prayer about my audacious dream to one day compete at the prestigious Olympic Games.

-Don’t ask me when and where that dream exactly started.
+Don’t ask me when and where that dream exactly began.
 I don’t remember.

 It wasn’t logical (dreams rarely are).
 And I had no idea where or how or if I could do it.